junbeomwooo/personal/README.md

 You can find there information about me including short introduction, my skills, academic credentials, and contact information.

-Moreover, in the portfolio section you can find imaginary online store I created as a personal project.
+Moreover, in the portfolio section, you can find various projects I created as personal projects.

 <br /> <br />
 ## Development Environment